shudnal/TradersExtended/package/thunderstore/TradersExtended/README.md

 * you can filter both buy and sell list by item name
 * you can customize coins weight and exact stack size
 * EpicLoot support (colored icons and coins spent in Adventure mode)
+* you can buyback last sold item
+* items from hotbar, quickslots and equipped armor will not appear in sell list

 ## Check for discovery